elpulgardelpanda/syscrap/README.md

 ### Herd network

 This layout is based on the idea of having several _single_server_ deployments monitoring each other.
-This way, each `Syscrap` server is monitoring its targets and at least one other `Syscrap` server, and each `Syscrap` server is being monitored at least by one other `Syscrap` server.
+This way each `Syscrap` server is monitoring its targets and at least one other `Syscrap` server, and each `Syscrap` server is being monitored at least by one other `Syscrap` server.

 If a Syscrap server goes down you can react to it (be notified, restart the broken server, etc.), just like any other target server.
 If it has any other health problem (CPU, RAM, disk, etc.) you can react as well.